mbarker84/gatsby-starter-netlify-cms/src/pages/blog/2020-05-18-jamaica-a-review.md

 I love the simplicity of combat.
 Cannon tokens plus the die roll gives you your combat score.
 But the explosion side of the dice means combat is always tense.
 A player who might be having a rough time and seem like the underdog can still grab a victory out of nowhere.

 Another interesting side plot are the victory point treasure cards.
 They can be big points.
 But they can also be big minus points.
 But your opponents won’t know what you found because you can keep it secret.
-And then you can fight them hoping to lose, so that they steal your treasure and then realise you’ve passed them negative points!
+And then when you fight them, they might steal your cursed treasure if they win.
+And if you win, you have the option to give them the cursed treasure rather than stealing something of theirs!

 If it’s not obvious by now, I love Jamaica.
 It’s a fun game with a lot of great interaction between players and is not going to take too long to play even with 5 or 6 players.
 I would however not recommend this game for 2 players.
 There are rules that add a third dummy player, but it will sink at 2 players.
 It will be fine with 3 players but really the game will be at its best with lots of combat, players landing on each other's spaces so 4-6 players is really the best here.

 One final note to say the rulebook is.....odd.
 Instead of a book, it’s a big fold out map and it is totally impractical.
 Thankfully you won't have to read it very often because the rules are pretty straight forward.
 Grab your crew and hop aboard!

 ## \

 The Gamekeeper Final Score:

 ### Pieces of 8.5/10